karthikeya03/HTML-CSS/notes.md

 ![width](https://raw.github.com/karthikeya03/HTML-CSS/JustMain/y.5.png)

-## 6. The HTML Structure
+# Lession 6.
+The HTML Structure :

-HTML provides the basic structure for web pages.
+> HTML provides the basic structure for web pages.
 Here's a detailed breakdown:

-### 1. Document Type Declaration
+### 1. Document Type Declaration :

-The `<!DOCTYPE html>` declaration is not an HTML element; it's a special instruction that specifies the HTML version being used.
+> The `<!DOCTYPE html>` declaration is not an HTML element; it's a special instruction that specifies the HTML version being used.
 It must be included at the beginning of every HTML document.

 ```html
 <!DOCTYPE html>